jdlaurence/XROMM_DLCTools/README.md

 The file Workflow_Instructions.pdf contains a step-by-step walk through of the process.
 Stay tuned for frequent updates, and please, post any bugs/issues.

-Special thanks to Ben Knorlein for XMALab and Mackenzie Mathis, Alexander Mathis, and all other DeepLabCut authors.
+Special thanks to Ben Knorlein for XMALab and Mackenzie Mathis, Alexander Mathis, Tanmay Nath, and all other DeepLabCut authors/contributers.